rqlite/rqlite/DOC/FAQ.md

 Yes, but only for reads.
 It does not provide any scaling for writes, since all writes must go through the leader. **rqlite is distributed primarily for replication and fault tolerance, not for peformance**.
 In fact write performance is reduced relative to a standalone SQLite database, because of the round-trips between nodes and the need to write to the Raft log.

 ## What is the best way to increase rqlite performance?
 The simplest way to increase performance is to use higher-performance disks and a lower-latency network.
 This is known as _scaling vertically_.
+You could also consider using [Queued Writes](https://github.com/rqlite/rqlite/blob/master/DOC/QUEUED_WRITES.md), or [Bulk Updates](https://github.com/rqlite/rqlite/blob/master/DOC/BULK.md) if you wish to improve write performance specifically.

 ## Where does rqlite fit into the CAP theorem?
 The [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem) states that it is impossible for a distributed database to provide consistency, availability, and partition tolerance simulataneously -- that, in the face of a network partition, the database can be available or consistent, but not both.